 .NET Programming Guide

-Indicators and signals for MultiCharts .NET can be written using the C# and VB.NET programming languages.
-The following information requires that the reader has basic knowledge of any of the C# or VB.NET programming languages.
+Indicators and signals for MultiCharts .NET can be written using C# and VB.NET programming languages.
+The following information requires that the reader has basic knowledge of any C# or VB.NET programming languages.
 If not, then we recommend reviewing the following reference before continuing.

 This Programming Guide describes the process of creating and applying studies in MultiCharts .NET.
-Description of all PowerLanguage .NET methods and classes can be found in Power Language .NET Help (in PoweLanguage .NET main menu select Help and click PowerLanguage .NET Help).
+A description of all PowerLanguage .NET methods and classes can be found in Power Language .NET Help (in PoweLanguage .NET main menu select Help and click PowerLanguage .NET Help).

 PowerLanguage Keyword Reference